foundry-rs/book/src/zksync-specifics/execution-overview.md

 }
 ```

-When `testFoo()` is run with `--zksync`, it is initially run in Foundry's EVM context.
+When `testExecutionOverview()` is run with `--zksync`, it is initially run in Foundry's EVM context.
 However, due to the presence of the `--zksync` flag, the storage switchover to the ZKsync context is performed immediately upon its execution.

 The cheatcode `vm.roll(10)` is then intercepted within EVM, as are all cheatcodes, but the operation is applied on ZKsync storage.
 Similarly, the statement `block.number` also returns the ZKsync storage value.